yayashn/RowindCSS/README.md

 Experimental:
 - Overflow (overflow-x, overflow-y)

+You can find a more comprehensive list of supported classes and examples in CLASSES.md.

 ## FAQ
 How to attach references?
 You can use the 'ref' property of any Rowind component.